 Do you own rental property?
 By deducting rental property expenses on your tax return you can access an incredible range of possible tax deductions that can boost your tax refund and leave more rental income in your pocket.

 It’s important to stay on top of your rental property tax deductions and claim them correctly to maximise your tax refund (without getting into hot water with the ATO).

 If you own a rental property that you receive an income from, you can claim any expense associated with earning that income.
 Rental property expenses are deductions (from your taxable income) of expenses relating to the owning and operating a rental property.
 And there are lots of them!

-For example, if you pay insurance on your rental property, this is considered an expense you incur to earn income from the property.
+For example, if you pay insurance on your rental property, it is an expense you pay to earn income from the property.
 If you did not own the property you would not incur the expense.

 To help ensure you are making correct claims on your next tax return, we’ve listed 27 Rental Property expenses for you to check before the end of the year: